wso2/choreo-samples/github-new-release-to-twitter-post/readme.md

-Use template (GitHub New Release to Twitter Post) to update a Twitter post when a release is made in a GitHub repository.
+# GitHub New Release to Twitter Post
 ## Use case
 It is important to be updated with a particular software development tool that you or your team are using in the day-to-day development process and get notified immediately on a new release of it.
 It is important to follow up with Github repositories as soon as they are released.
 There maybe a specific person who wanted to be on alert of new releases of a certain Github repository.
 Any time a new release is made or updated in Github, a twitter post is updated.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/github_new_release_to_twitter_post <newProjectName>`
 * GitHub account.
 * Twitter account.